-Report of the Educational Products Advisory Committee to the Trustees of the American Printing House for the Blind Fiscal Year 2021
+Report of the Trustee Advisory Committee to the American Printing House for the Blind

-The purpose of the Educational Products Advisory Committee (EPAC) is:
+The purpose of the Trustee Advisory Committee (TAC) is:

 - To review research and development priorities, suggest additional areas of interest, and advise APH staff on the prioritization of needs and projects.